JohnsonL111/find-my-pig/README.md

 ## Functionality
 > Password for delete and update are `Oink!!` (case sensitive)

-- Supports CRUD operations for missing pig report
+- Supports CRUD operations for missing pig reports
 1. Add a missing pig report
 2. Edit a missing pig report
 3. Delete a missing pig report